Skip to content

 Role of dietary supplements

 When dietary and behavioral measures reach their limits, high-purity supplements can provide targeted support.
-Formulations based on liposomal vitamin C, reduced glutathione, and green tea polyphenols provide active molecules in controlled concentrations without claiming to treat a specific condition.
+Formulations based on liposomal vitamin C, reduced glutathione, and green tea polyphenols deliver active molecules in controlled concentrations, without claiming to cure any specific condition.

-Absolute Relaxation gummies combine a patented saffron extract and vitamin B6 to naturally reduce stress and promote relaxation.
+These Absolute Relaxation gummies combine a patented saffron extract and vitamin B6 to reduce stress and promote relaxation naturally.
 These saffron gummies are sugar-free, vegan, and made in France.

 Optimize sleep for maximum antioxidant effect

 A complete sleep cycle is essential for nighttime antioxidant regeneration.
-Sleep Gummies combine melatonin, vitamins B5 and B6, linden, and passionflower to promote sleep without disrupting sleep patterns.
+Sleep gummies combine melatonin, vitamins B5 and B6, linden, and passionflower to promote sleep onset without disrupting sleep structure.

 CBD products made in France